woocommerce/qit-documentation/docs/environment/05-tunnel.md

 # Tunneling

 Tunneling allows your local development environment to be accessible over the internet.
-This is useful for testing plugins that requires a live URL with a HTTPS, such as payment gateways, SaaS, webhooks, integrations, etc. QIT CLI supports multiple tunneling methods, and the optimal choice depends on your operating system and requirements.
+This is useful for testing plugins that requires a live URL with valid HTTPS, such as payment gateways, SaaS, webhooks, integrations, etc. QIT CLI supports multiple tunneling methods, and the optimal choice depends on your operating system and requirements.

 ## Requirements